World Cup Favourites: Top Contenders & Dark Horses for 2026

 5 Favourite Teams to Win the 2026 World Cup

-Based on our research, the following nations consistently top the FIFA rankings and bookmaker lists to win the 2026 World Cup tournament.
+Based on our research, the following nations consistently top the bookmaker lists when it comes to winning the 2026 World Cup tournament.
 All listed odds are courtesy of Easybet, correct at the time of writing and subject to change thereafter.

-Spain is currently the standout choice among World Cup favourites, leading the FIFA rankings and holding the title of European champions.
+Spain is currently the standout choice among World Cup favourites while also holding the title of European champions.
 Their tactical evolution under Luis de la Fuente has been impressive, blending their traditional possession game with deep, downfield pressure.

 France will always be perennial World Cup favourites.
 Having reached the final in three of the last seven tournaments, their consistency is unmatched.
 Despite a semi-final exit at Euro 2024, they cruised through their World Cup qualifying group.